alexfernandez/alexfernandez.github.io/permanent/cv.md

 It was cool to cooperate with several companies and institutions from all over Europe.
 As part of my job I attended several conferences and even presented a couple of European projects in academic circles.
-I also got to travel a lot which was nice for a while.
+I also got to travel a lot which was nice, for a while.
-Then it gets tiring.
+Then it got tiring.
+Then the European projects dried out.
+Ibermática was at its heart a consulting company (read: part of the semi-legal meat market), and it was beginning to show.
+Combined with the sudden lack of research projects it was a good reason to leave.

 ### 2005-03 to 2007-02: Consultant at Matchmind

+I joined a medium-sized IT consulting company.
 I was subcontracted out to ISBAN, part of Banco Santander.
-There I was part of the team that created BankSphere, a much-maligned tool for task automation.
+There I was part of the team that developed BankSphere, a much-maligned tool for task automation.
 Creating it was lots of fun though: it was a series of Eclipse plugins wrote in Java,